Granny Knot Info

 Symmetry = Security

-Even looking at the above diagrams, the first looks nicely balanced and symmetrical (see all the yellow bits) while the second looks out of balance, with bits tucking under and over on both sides.
-In the real-world knot, those adjacent bits that are in harmony stay secure while those that are in discord come undone.
+Even looking at the above diagrams, the first looks nicely balanced and symmetrical (see all the yellow bits) while the second diagram looks out of balance, with bits tucking under and over on both sides.
+In a real-world knot, those adjacent bits that are in harmony stay secure while those that are in discord come loose.

 Rope Knot counterparts

 The knotting terminology tells us that these shoelace knots have basically the same core structure as the well known rope knots called “Reef Knot” and “Granny Knot”, with the only difference being the “drawstrings” (the ends that are pulled to undo them).

-These shoelace knots therefore share the same strengths and weaknesses as their rope knot counterparts – in particular, the fact that "Reef Knots" stay tied whereas "Granny Knots" tend to slip and come undone.
+These shoelace knots therefore share the same strengths and weaknesses as their rope knot counterparts – in particular, the fact that “Reef Knots” stay tied whereas “Granny Knots” tend to slip and come loose.